shirocola/yaml-to-env-converter/README.md

 # YAML to .env Converter

-A comprehensive tool for converting YAML configuration files to .env format with multiple interfaces and advanced features.
+A comprehensive tools for converting YAML configuration files to .env format with multiple interfaces and advanced features.

 ## 🚀 Features